Enumerating Regular Languages with Bounded Delay: Bounded-delay enumeration

 Hence, one could in principle build the successive strata of~$L$ by starting from the initial word DAG, keeping a FIFO queue (e.g., as a linked list) of the nodes that are still incomplete, and progressively enlarging the word DAG with this operation, thus eventually reaching all words of~$\Sigma^*$.
 The problem with this naive exploration strategy is that, for most languages, it will not yield the amortized linear time bound that we wanted.
 This is simply because the strata of our language~$L$ can be much smaller than those of~$\Sigma^*$.

-For this reason, we explain next how to guide the construction of the word DAG to only reach words that are at constant push-pop distance from words of the language.
+For this reason, we explain next how to guide the construction of the word DAG to only reach words that are at bounded push-pop distance from words of the language.

-From now on, to alleviate notation, we will often identify the nodes of the word DAG to the words that they represent --- but we recall that the words are not really written in the nodes of the word DAG, in particular algorithms on word DAGs do not consider them.
+From now on, to alleviate notation, we will often identify the nodes of the word DAG with the words that they represent --- but we recall that the words are not really written in the nodes of the word DAG, in particular algorithms on word DAGs do not consider them.

 \subparagraph*{Word DAGs for our regular language~$\bm{L}$.} Intuitively, we would like to be able to efficiently decide if a node~$n$ of the word DAG that we are building represents a word that is in the language~$L = \L(A)$ or not.
 Indeed, informally, if we could do this, as we know that every stratum is~$d$-connected by Proposition~\ref{prp:stratumconnected} and has words that are close to words of adjacent strata, it would be enough to only enlarge the word DAG by exploring the $d$-neighborhood of words in~$L$.